wqucapstone/projectwork/README.md

 ## Getting Started

+Market Dynamics Understanding and Assessment:

+We have conducted an analysis of the Commodity Market Dynamics using various data sources (see Bibliography).

+Data Sources Utilized:

+Reliable data sources that are freely accessible have been used to source specific macroeconomic, microeconomic, and geopolitical risk factors that have been identified as part of the initial assessment.

+Federal Reserve Economic Data - FRED is a reliable source for historical macroeconomic data.

+EIA (Energy Information Administration) is an official source for Energy Markets Macro/Microdata.

+EPU (Economic Policy Uncertainty) is part of the Fed and is a source of geopolitical data.

+NYMEX Market Data (part of CME), where all the Oil markets and Derivatives are traded.

 ### Dependencies

 The project work is implemented in Python, utilizing a variety of Packages available as part of Standard Python, as well as outside Standard Python as additional packages